mdoege/PySynth/README.md

 ### Wavetables

 The <tt>wavetables</tt> directory contains some other wavetables for multi_wave.py.
-They can be loaded by uncommenting their respective lines in multi_wave.py.
 There also some Python scripts in that directory that demonstrate how to create wavetables.

 It is also possible to convert wavetables from other synthesizers.
 Often these are in 32-bit floating point format, so they need to be exported as 16-bit integer WAVs in Audacity.
 The number of samples per waveform needs to be set in multi_wave.py.
 Also, the volume should be set low enough so that multi_wave.py does not crash even when many notes are playing simultaneously.